worthyag/SixLove/draftReport.md

 **Code Snippet 4** The `signup` html template.

 With that completed, I had written most of the functionality for user authentication, and had a bare bone version of the `registration` app.
-I then created a superuser in order to conduct a manual pretest, then I wrote some unit tests to test everything thoroughly (this will be expanded on in [section 5.1.1](#511-the-registration-app).
+I then created a superuser in order to conduct a manual pretest, then I wrote some unit tests to test everything thoroughly (this will be expanded on in [section 5.1.1](#511-the-registration-app), though I had written some unit tests as I went along.

 ## 4.2 The `tennis` app